 It has been resoundingly promised that the Jewish Messiah (Greek Christ) would be the King of the Jews, i.e. the King of Israel, who sits on the throne of David.
-That fact is hated by Satan and refuted with tenacity by the Roman Church and her children.
-The despise of that fact has freely flowed into the doctrine of the Roman reformers.
+That fact is hated by Satan and refuted with tenacity by the Roman Catholic Church and her children.
+The despise of that coming kingdom has freely flowed into the doctrine of the Roman reformers.
 The persistence of the denial has caused the rejection of all dispensational teaching in the wide gate and broad path of Christendom.
 That broad path is called "supersessionism" and it is unfortunate that so many Baptists are ignorant of its devices.

 A study of Biblical eschatology will center on the fact that this kingdom will be ushered in at the second advent of Christ.
 It will last for the thousand years that Christ promised in Revelation chapter twenty, so it is called the "Millennial Kingdom."
-It will be preceded by a judgment of the nations which will end "the times of the Gentiles" (Luke 21:24), and be called the seven year tribulation and the seventieth week of Daniel (Dan 9:24).
-This Great Tribulation has 144 thousand, from the twelve tribes of Israel, preaching the gospel.
+It will be preceded by a judgment of the nations which will end "the times of the Gentiles" (Luke 21:2415) and be called the seven year tribulation and the seventieth week of Daniel (Dan 9:24).
+This Great Tribulation has 144 thousand virgin males (Rev. 14:1-5), from the twelve tribes of Israel (Rev.7:2-8), preaching the gospel.
 It will not be the church preaching the gospel during this seven year transition period, it will be these 144 thousand virgin male followers of the Lamb (Rev 14:4).
-The church is removed in a pretribulation rapture, else they would be in competition with the 144 thousand Jews.
+The Church is removed in a pretribulation rapture, else they would be in competition with the 144 thousand Jews.
 Again the whole key to understanding "the things which shall be hereafter" requires that one believe in the Millennial Reign of Christ as the seventh dispensation of the Holy Bible.